DChristianson/vcs-lisp/README.md

   Pair     Number
 ```

 The fundamental data structure in vcs-lisp is the cell.
-This concept borrows directly from [PicoLisp](https://picolisp.com) although with a few differences.

  - A cell is 2 bytes wide and represents either a number or a pair.
  - Pairs have a head (car) and tail (cdr).